 The Killer Blues Headstone Project exists to provide headstones for blues musicians lying in unmarked graves.

-WE are honored to be presenting the 2023 Willow Springs Blues Fest Saturday July 29 th
+WE are honored to be presenting the 2024 Willow Springs Blues Fest Saturday July 27th

-WE will work to present some music educational programs in School Districts, Library Districts, Park Districts, and other places we can promote blues music.
-We want to preserve the history of the blues, the musicians, people, the places, the times and the story of the blues.
+WE started our music educational programs in Willow Springs School Districts 108 on March 18th 2024. we plan on going to Library Districts, Nursing homes, Veterans Hospitals and other places we can promote blues music.
+We want to preserve the history of the blues, and promote the blues.

 We will be holding the Chicago Blues Challenge.
-November 5th at Buddy Guys Legends. (that is a Sunday Evening)
+November 10th at Buddy Guys Legends. (on a Sunday Evening)

 The Blues Society wants to thank all of you that become members and RENEW your membership.
 We thank all that made a purchase on our web site.
 You helped us .
 You stepped up and helped out.
 Thank You, Thank You, Thank You !!!
 I applaud you.